joseluiz98/Manmar-Site/wp-content/plugins/email-subscribers/readme.txt

 11. Admin page - Delivery Report of emails i.e. email sent, opened, viewed status, viewed date

 == Changelog ==

+= 3.4.2 (31.10.2017) =

+* Fix: User roles not working
+* Fix: Viewed Status in Reports not updating after an email is opened
+* Fix: Preview Template button not redirecting to correct page while previewing
+* Update: Keyword structure display for Name & Email in preview
+* Update: Thumbnail image on Templates
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file
+* Localization: Translation for Portuguese-Brazil (pt_BR) language added (Thanks to Marcelo de Meneses Guedes)

+= 3.4.1 (18.10.2017) =

+* Fix: Fatal error: Can’t use function return value in write context

+= 3.4.0 (17.10.2017) =

+* New: Old keyword structure ###KEYWORD### converted to {{KEYWORD}}
+* New: 2 new keywords - {{NAME}} & {{EMAIL}} - for Newsletter
+* New: Improved the UI for Compose and renamed it to Templates
+* New: Replace the keyword with actual content from last blog post while previewing Post Notification
+* New: You can set featured thumbnail for the Templates
+* Update: Footer text
+* Update: POT file
+* Localization: Translation for German (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Translation for Catalan (ca) language updated (Thanks to Jordi Jorda)
+* Localization: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Localization: Translation for Spanish (es_ES) language updated (Thanks to Fernando Pérez)

 = 3.3.7 (08.09.2017) =